Get insider access

 Sony WF-1000XM5 Truly Wireless

 The Sony WF-1000XM5 Truly Wireless are better earbuds than the Beats Fit Pro True Wireless.
-The Sony have a more comfortable fit, and their sound can be finetuned, thanks to their companion app's graphic EQ and presets.
-They also have a better overall battery performance, and they support multi-device pairing.
-If you want to listen to audio in higher resolution, they even support LDAC, which is Sony's proprietary codec for high-res audio.
-Their ANC is able to block out significantly more ambient sound too, which is handy for commutes or noisy offices.
-However, you may still prefer the Beats if you're looking for colorful buds to match your aesthetic.
+The Sony have a more comfortable fit, and you can fine-tune their sound thanks to their companion app's graphic EQ and presets.
+They also have a better overall battery performance and support multi-device pairing.
+If you want to listen to higher-resolution audio, they even support LDAC, Sony's proprietary high-res audio codec.
+Their ANC can also block out more ambient sound, which is handy for commutes or noisy offices.
+However, you may still prefer the Beats if you want colorful buds to match your aesthetic.

 Bose QuietComfort Earbuds Truly Wireless